fabio-aug/dome/README.md

 # DoME – Database of Multimedia Entertainment

-A system for storing information about various types of media.
+A system for storing information about various types of media. <br />
 PT-BR: Um sistema para armazenar informações sobre diversos tipos de mídia.

-Project: dome
+Project: dome <br />
 Authors: Fábio Augusto Araújo Santos

 An application focused on studying the concepts of POO, specifically the use of inheritance and polymorphism, high cohesion and low coupling.